Polytoria/Docs/docs/classes/NPC/Properties/RightArmColor.md

 # RightArmColor
 ### Description
-Specifies the NPC s' Right arm color.
+Specifies the color of an NPC's right arm.

 Property of [NPC](/classes/NPC/)